Ipgnosis/covid_analysis/README.md

 *This is a work in progress...*

+Note that this was originally a standard Jupytper Notebook analysis.
+However, over time, plans changed.
+For a while, the intent was to host the analysis on a website, with an api feeding the data.
+But after numerous publicly available sources of this data became available, doing this was not cost-effective.
+Now the code is in .ipynb format, but runs like a standard Python program.
+Feel free to convert it to .py format.

 **A Jupyter Notebook for covid analysis.**

 Like many others, I have been fascinated (not to mention horrified) by the Covid-19 pandemic.
 What I knew about virology and epidemiology before 2020 could be written on a postage stamp, but now I am as up to speed as any layperson on this topic.
 But, I have many (many) questions for which I am unable to find answers.
 So...
 I decided to kick off an analysis, but first needed some (reliable) data.